Pawventures

 7. Emergency Veterinary Reserve

-The most important and most often overlooked travel budget item.
-A realistic emergency fund for a dog travel year:
+The most important and most overlooked travel budget item:

 • Minor illness during travel (gastroenteritis, minor wound): $100-$250 per incident